johnh2o2/cunfft_adjoint/README.md

 ##Usage

 Simply `make` to produce the shared libraries and testing binaries.
-You'll need to either symlink/copy the shared libraries into the "bin" directory, or add the "lib" directory to your `LD_LIBRARY_PATH`.

 There will eventually be a `make install` and `make uninstall` option.